alirezakariminejad/exchange-automation-python/README.md

 ## exchange automation by python
-This is an exercise file to better understand python Use Mailtrap for Safe Email Testing
+This is an exercise file to better understand python.<br />
+Use Mailtrap for Safe Email Testing